jj1bdx/efsfbay2015-slides/efsfbay2015-rikitake-emprng.md

 * 127-bit state + three 32-bit words for the polynomial parameters
 * ~2^56 choice of orthogonal polynomials, suitable for parallelism
 * On Erlang: non-NIF implementation (NIF tested but abandoned)

 ---

+# tinymt-erlang: on NIFs

+tinymt-erlang did not gain much from NIFs presumably because:

+* Bulk initialization is not applicable
+* State calculation complexity is small
+* Calling overhead of Erlang functions takes most of execution time
+* sfmt-erlang in NIFs was *faster* for generating a large set of numbers

+---

+# So are NIFs effective?

+* Not really, unless processing a bulk generation/computation
+* Remember NIFs *block* the scheduler
+* If NIFs are not needed, don't use them
+* If NIFs are really needed, tuning the scheduler is *inevitable* - ask the gurus for the details

+---